Spirit of America Bookstore

 • 1969 Dec 17: The U.S. Air Force closed its Project Blue Book, concluding that there was no evidence of extraterrestrial spaceships behind thousands of U.F.O. sightings.

-• 1970: The 64-mile-long D&RGW narrow-gauge railroad line from Antonito, Colorado to Chama, New Mexico was saved from being scrapped by a joint purchase by the State of Colorado and the State of New Mexico; the line was renamed the Cumbres & Toltec Scenic Railroad and has been a successful tourist destination for forty-plus years.
+• 1970: The 64-mile-long D&RGW narrow-gauge railroad line from Antonito, Colorado to Chama, New Mexico was saved from being scrapped by a joint purchase by the State of Colorado and the State of New Mexico; the line was renamed the Cumbres & Toltec Scenic Railroad and has been a successful tourist destination for fifty-plus years.

 • 1970: Litton Industries unveiled the first home appliance version of a microwave oven, at a consumer trade show in Chicago.